the-anweddol-project/Anweddol-client/docs/source/contribute.md

 ----

 Thank you for taking the time to contribute to the Anweddol project!
-In this guide you will retrieve the contribution guidelines.
+In this page you will retrieve the contribution guidelines.

 ## Getting started

-In order to be able to bring new ideas and enhancements with ease, you can read the *Technical specifications* of the Anweddol client to know how it works.
+In order to be able to bring new ideas and enhancements with ease, you can read the [Technical specifications](technical_specifications/index.md) of the Anweddol client to know how it works.

 ## Issues